 With that in mind, let me explain the social media accounts that truly matter.

-At this stage in social media, there are four sites that reign supreme.
+At this stage in social media, there are three sites that reign supreme.
 These sites are crucial, regardless of your audience, your business model, and your strategy.
 Join them.

 Facebook has over 2.20 billion users, the largest of any social network.
 In its ten-year history, it has become a fixture of the daily online experience.
 Nearly half of all Facebook users are active each day.
 When they visit Facebook, they spend an average of 18 minutes per visit!

 These users aren’t only browsing profile updates or viewing photos.
 Each Facebook user is connected to an average of 80 pages, groups, or events.
 That’s where you come in — your marketing efforts and Facebook presence.

 Twitter is a happening place.
 The average user, with their 208 average followers, 307 average Tweets, and average of 170 minutes on Twitter each day, is a market segment full of potential.
 About half of Twitter users use it daily, and at least 29% of Twitter users are active several times a day.